Israel National Trail

-The trail is marked with three stripes (white, blue, and orange), and takes an average of 45-60 days to complete.
-It does not enter the Golan Heights or the West Bank.
+The trail is marked with three stripes (white, blue, and orange), and takes an average of 45–60 days to complete.

 The Israel National Trail has been listed in National Geographic's 20 most "epic trails."
 It is described as a trail that "delves into the grand scale of biblical landscapes as well as the everyday lives of the modern Israeli."

 Since January 2016, the Israel National Trail can be explored on Google Street View.
 Israel National Trail on Google Street View.